DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/controlflow.md

 A statement is the smallest executable chunk of code.
 In C, making a statement is as easy as adding a `;` to the end of an expression, delineating where one expression ends and the next begins.
-Usually, statements group qjblocks of code.
+Usually, statements group blocks of code.
 An expression will run to check a condition of the program, and some number of blocks of code are executed in some way.
 The complete collection of the expression and the blocks are the statement.
 Of course, the blocks in the